mamoesta/web3-cowardly-lion/README.md

 ## Cowardly Lion
 This application is a decentralized prediction marketplace for two team games.
-See the Loom [TODO] for a demo!
+Demo [here](https://www.loom.com/share/4f7a449058fa4eb1bf6a93728675c803)

 ## Developing the application
 You can serve the application by running